-Social Work Practice in Integrated Behavioral Health Care: Read Less [-]

-SOC WEL 265M Motivational Interviewing 2 Units

-Terms offered: Spring 2018, Spring 2017, Fall 2016 Motivational interviewing (MI) is a modern clinical paradigm that dialectically integrates humanistic, client-centered principles with goal-focused strategies.
+Social Work Practice in Integrated Behavioral Health Care: Read Less [-] SOC WEL 265M Motivational Interviewing 2 Units Terms offered: Spring 2018, Spring 2017, Fall 2016 Motivational interviewing (MI) is a modern clinical paradigm that dialectically integrates humanistic, client-centered principles with goal-focused strategies.
 Students in this course will be introduced to all key aspects of MI including its major tenets, its theoretical base, the available empirical evidence on its efficacy, and its overall compatibility with social work.
 Moreover, students will learn all of the associated clinical skills for the four processes of motivational interviewing: 1) engaging; 2) focusing; 3) evoking; and 4) deciding and planning.

-Summer: 6 weeks - 5 hours of seminar per week
+Motivational Interviewing: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Summer: 6 weeks - 5 hours of seminar per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.

-Motivational Interviewing: Read More [+]
+Motivational Interviewing: Read Less [-] SOC WEL 265N Narrative Practices with Vulnerable Populations 2 Units Terms offered: Spring 2018 Narrative therapy is a natural choice in the practice of social work, as it rejects pathology as the main focus of treatment.
+This class provides an introductory exploration of the narrative approach to therapy as developed by Michael White and David Epston.
+Students will consider how to apply narrative practices as a potential intervention for individuals, families and communities; and explore possibilities for appropriately adapting narrative interventions in social work service settings.
+Students will be encouraged to explore if and how Narrative Therapy has the potential to reinforce already existing therapeutic culturally-rooted practices like dance, storytelling, myths, poetry, spirituality and music.
+Narrative Practices with Vulnerable Populations: Read More [+] Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.

-Motivational Interviewing: Read Less [-]

-SOC WEL 272 Health and Human Services in Mexico 3 Units

-Terms offered: Summer 2017 8 Week Session, Summer 2016 10 Week Session, Fall 1996

-This service learning course is a comprehensive, integrated learning program conducted in Mexico.
+Narrative Practices with Vulnerable Populations: Read Less [-] SOC WEL 272 Health and Human Services in Mexico 3 Units Terms offered: Summer 2018 8 Week Session, Summer 2017 8 Week Session, Summer 2016 10 Week Session This service learning course is a comprehensive, integrated learning program conducted in Mexico.
 Through continuous cross-cultural immersion, Latino and non-Latino social work students build language skills; study culturally informed and derived engagement and intervention practices; and acquire competencies relevant to preparation for providing social welfare services to Latino clients.
 Ultimately, social work students will gain a transnational perspective that will shape their approach to providing services to Latino communities in the U.S. Includes lectures given by local academics, mental health professionals, community members and indigenous healers; language instruction; field placement/ service learning; and an integration seminar.

-Health and Human Services in Mexico: Read More [+]

-Summer: 8 weeks - 6 hours of directed group study and 2 hours of seminar per week

-Health and Human Services in Mexico: Read Less [-]

-SOC WEL 274 Immigrants and Refugees in the U.S 2 Units

-Terms offered: Fall 2017, Spring 2016, Spring 2015

-Overview of immigration policy in the U.S. from an international and historical perspective.
+Health and Human Services in Mexico: Read More [+] Hours & Format Summer: 8 weeks - 6 hours of directed group study and 2 hours of seminar per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Health and Human Services in Mexico: Read Less [-] SOC WEL 274 Immigrants and Refugees in the U.S 2 Units Terms offered: Fall 2018, Fall 2017, Spring 2016 Overview of immigration policy in the U.S. from an international and historical perspective.
 Theories of migration, transnationalism, and adaptation will be addressed, along with skills required for working with refugees and immigrants facing difficulties.
 Addresses the impact of policy on who comes to the U.S. and the circumstances newcomers and their families face once here.

-Immigrants and Refugees in the U.S: Read More [+]
+Immigrants and Refugees in the U.S: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.